soal/vue-mapbox/docs/composition.md

 }
 ```

-Vue-mapbox component will work even if it wrapped in another component as long they in components sub-tree of base map component.
+Vue-mapbox component will work even if it wrapped in another component as long as they in components sub-tree of base map component.

 For example: